Gayatri012/DataStructuresAndAlgorithms/WordPuzzle/README.md

 For example, if the word is "apple", store "a", "ap", "app", "appl", "apple".
 In the algorithm, if a prefix is not found, the rest of this string can be treated as "not found".
 For example, if the string is "apbum", and after checking and finding "a" and "ap" I find that "abp" is not in my dictionary, then there is no point in checking further in this direction.

+Please run WordPuzzle.java as a stand alone program to get the prompt to input the number of rows and columns of the grid.

 The program outputs the elapsed time in both cases.
 Algorithm 2 runs faster than Algorithm 1.